Modify an Existing cTrader cBot

 - NinjaTrader

-If the strategy is not written for cTrader, Xen may advise that conversion is required before changes can be applied properly in cTrader.
+If the strategy is not written for cTrader, Xen may recommend converting it first so that changes can be applied correctly.

 When to Use This Workflow